zedn9ne/zedn9ne/README.md

 - 👋 Hello Worllllld , I’m Mahdi
 - 👀 I’m interested in Software Developing
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on Front-end profgramming for website
+- 💞️ I’m looking to collaborate on Front-end programming for website
 - 📫 How to reach me zedn9ne@gmail.com

 <!---